-What we like most about All-Clad MC2 is its outstanding ability to conduct and maintain heat.
+What we like most about All-Clad MC2 cookware is its outstanding ability to conduct and maintain heat.
 Many don’t know it, but it is very vital in cooking.
-The strong and solid exterior is durably constructed and its polished interior is stick-resistant.
+The solid exterior is durable and its polished interior is stick-resistant.
 It is also safe to use in the ovens.

-Unlike the other lines that have shiny and gleaming finish, this All-Clad set has a matte finish which is not scratch-proof and stains over a period of time.
-Food can also get caught in the area of the handle rivets.
+Unlike the other lines that have a shiny finish, this All-Clad set has a matte finish.
+It is not scratch-proof and stains over some time.
+Food can also get in the area of the handle rivets.
 And this All-Clad set cost more when you compare it to other cookware.

 Let’s get to know more about this modern cookware.
-All-Clad MC2, like what All-Clad is really known for, uses 3-ply construction consisting of aluminum core, aluminum alloy layer, and stainless-steel interior and brushed aluminum exterior.
-You can select from a wide array of different shapes, sizes and various configurations.
-These pots use rivets to connect to their stay-cool handles are securely riveted.
+All-Clad MC2, like other All-Clad cookware, has a 3-ply construction.
+That is, it has an aluminum core, aluminum alloy layer, and stainless-steel interior, and a brushed aluminum exterior.
+You can select from a wide array of different shapes, sizes, and various configurations.
+These pots use rivets to connect to their stay-cool handles.
 Selected pieces have helper handles.
 It also comes with a lifetime warranty.

 Personal Experience on All-Clad MC2 Cookware

-My first experience of this splendid cookware started when I received it as a gift from my father when I was still in culinary school.
-It made the entire recipe that I learned from my school which was equipped with wide-ranging and the latest cookware doable at home.
+My first experience with this splendid cookware started when I received it as a gift from my father.
+Back then I was still in culinary school.
+It made the entire recipe that I learned from my school.
+The school had wide-ranging and the latest cookware.